ngtdigital/balory/privacy-policy.md

 ---

 ## 5. Your Rights and Data Control
-You have full control over your data at any time:
+You have full control over your data at all times:

 - All entries can be deleted individually or completely via the in-app reset function.
 - Uninstalling the app removes all stored data automatically.